 Along the same lines as keeping WordPress up to date, you definitely want to keep your plugins up to date.
 Plugins are written in open source format and not all plugin authors are the best at keeping their products secure.

-When installing a WordPress plugin check the capability of the plugin with the latest WordPress version that you have.
+When installing a WordPress plugin check the compatibility of the plugin with the latest WordPress version that you have.
 Does it say it is compatible with your version of WordPress?
 Or is it Untested with your version of WordPress?
 If it is untested it may be vulnerable.

 Another thing to check when deciding whether or not to download a plugin is how many downloads does it have.
 10?
 It might not be as secure as 1,310 downloads.
 If a lot of people have downloaded it is more likely to be trustworthy.